mlauter/irc_client_slides/pycon.md

 ## Description
 <!-- ( 318/400 chars) -->
 Looking for a fun, useful Raspberry Pi project?
 Want to connect your household appliances to the internet?
-Come learn how to build your own 'smart' air conditioner using a Raspberry Pi, a bit of hardware, and, of course, python.
-Plus, you can both save energy and never have to come home to a sweltering bedroom again.
+Come learn how to build your own 'smart' air conditioner using a Raspberry Pi, a bit of hardware, and, of course, Python.
+Plus, you can save energy and never have to come home to a sweltering bedroom again.

 ## Audience
 <!-- no idea what to put here -->